-Difference Between Swift vs Go
+Differences Between Swift vs Go

 - Swift 4 version is the latest on Swift landscape.
-It adopts the best of C and Objective-C, without the constraint of C compatibility.
+It adopts the best of C and Objective-C without the constraint of C compatibility.
 It uses the same runtime environment as the existing Objective-C system on Mac OS and iOS, which enables Swift 4 programs to run on many existing iOS 6 and OS X 10.8 platforms.

 - Swift provides a fabulous way to write iOS and OS X apps by providing seamless access to existing Cocoa frameworks.
-Swift has this wonderful capability to combine procedural and object-oriented portions of the language.
+Swift has this great capability to combine procedural and object-oriented portions of the language.

-Head to Head Comparison Between Swift and Go Infographics
+Head-to-Head Comparison Between Swift vs Go (Infographics)

-Key Differences Between Swift and Go
+Key Differences Between Swift vs Go

 - Swift is a pretty complex language, whereas Go is minimalistic, making it easy to learn and master.

-- Swift uses a reference counting mechanism instead of a mark and sweep strategy for garbage collection, whereas Go has automatic garbage collection.
+- Swift uses a reference counting mechanism instead of a mark-and-sweep strategy for garbage collection, whereas Go has automatic garbage collection.

 - Swift is better designed to work on iOS for writing apps, whereas Go is more suited toward writing servers and web development.